SanPen/GridCal/doc/md_source/modelling.md

     \end{bmatrix}
 $$

-Using nodal analysis, general models for multi-winding and multi-phase transformers can be derived.
-The essence of the method is to transform the single-phase voltages and currents at each winding, denoted “$1\,2\,3\,4\,5\,6$”, into the “$A\,B\,C\,a\,b\,c$” phase reference frame, where consecutive numbers refer to the primary and secondary windings of each phase (e.g., $1$ and $2$ correspond to phase $Aa$).
-The primitive parameters of three identical single-phase transformers are arranged as follows:
+Using nodal analysis, single-phase transformer models can be extended to multi-winding, multi-phase configurations by mapping winding voltages and currents (e.g., “$1,2,3,4,5,6$”) into the “$A,B,C,a,b,c$” phase frame.
+The primitive parameters of three identical single-phase units are then combined to represent the full three-phase transformer.

 $$
     \begin{bmatrix}